+What is the economic impact of venture capital in india?
 Is India an attractive space for venture capital investments?
-This question frequents the strategic discussions of many private market investors who want to participate in the developmental journey of the fastest growing trillion-dollar economy in the world.
+These questions frequent the strategic discussions of many private market investors who want to participate in the developmental journey of the fastest growing trillion-dollar economy in the world.

 We at Blue Future Partners were also intrigued by India’s growth and decided to study the country’s potential with respect to the venture capital landscape in India for a time horizon of 10-15 years.
 In this three-part series, we examine the Venture Capital Landscape and Business Opportunity in India.
 You can read the second part here and the third part here.